This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 3. How can parents and children enjoy Hinamatsuri songs and sheet music together?

 Customize your Hinamatsuri.
-See all Hinamatsuri decorations, tapestries, and flower decorations.
+See all Hina dolls, tapestries, and flower decorations.

-Hinamatsuri is an important traditional Japanese event where families gather together to celebrate.
+Hinamatsuri is an important traditional Japanese event that brings families together to celebrate.

-"Ureshii Hina Matsuri" is sung at this time of year, but it is more than just a song; it also plays an important role in deepening the bond between parents and children and conveying traditional culture .
+"Ureshii Hinamatsuri" (Happy Hinamatsuri), which is sung at this time of year, is not just a song, but also plays an important role in deepening the bond between parents and children and as a means of conveying traditional culture .

-Especially in households with young children, singing this song together with parents and children while decorating the Hina dolls creates a time for the whole family to enjoy the festival.
+Especially in households with young children, singing this song together as parents and children decorate the Hina dolls creates a time for the whole family to enjoy the festival.

-To enjoy Hinamatsuri songs together as a parent and child, it is effective to sing together using sheet music or play an instrument.
+To enjoy Hinamatsuri songs together as a family, it is effective to sing together using sheet music or play an instrument.

-You can enjoy the fun of singing even more by practicing the melodies of Hinamatsuri songs with your children using instruments that are easy to play, such as the piano or guitar.
+You can enjoy the fun of singing even more by practicing the melodies of Hinamatsuri songs with your children using easy-to-play instruments such as the piano or guitar.

-In addition, by clapping along to the rhythm of the song or incorporating some simple dancing, children can actively participate , making the time you spend with them even more fulfilling.
+Furthermore, by clapping along to the rhythm of the song or incorporating some simple dancing, children can actively participate , making parent-child time even more fulfilling.

 Using sheet music also provides a good opportunity to learn musical fundamentals and develop a sense of rhythm and pitch.